GuptaDi/python-FastAPI/README.md

 async functions can be used when you are dealing with the DB.
 In fastAPI, you can mix these 2 approaches - synchronous and async functions.
-Automatic docs are generated with the Swagger UI - localhost:9999/docs
+Automatic interactive AI docs are generated with the Swagger UI - localhost:9999/docs